Frequently Asked Questions

 What are the advantages of an aluminum aquarium frame compared to a plastic frame?

-Most commercially available, mass-produced aquariums are made with injection-molded plastic tops.
-Although these usually will last quite some time without a problem, eventually like anything else made of plastic it can become brittle, particularly when exposed to UV light.
-As we explained in the Acrylic vs. Glass comparison, plastic is porous and will absorb moisture.
-This combined with exposure to UV light will create a situation where over an extended period of time, an aquarium top can fail and lead to a total failure of the aquarium.
+Most mass-produced aquariums are made with injection-molded plastic tops.
+Although these usually a while without a problem, eventually it can become brittle, particularly when exposed to UV light.
+As the Acrylic vs. Glass comparison explained, plastic is porous and absorbs moisture.
+Combined with exposure to UV light, it will create a situation where, over an extended period, a plastic top can fail and lead to a total failure of the aquarium.
 This is far less probable with our reinforced aluminum frame.
-Also please view pictures of failed plastic tops on aquariums.
-We receive calls regularly from customers who have had plastic-framed aquariums fail, and it usually is a pretty dramatic disaster.

 Back to Top